Skubakoob/DynamicsXrmLibrary/README.md

 #Welcome to the Dynamics CRM 2013 Shortcut library with chaining
 This is basically a shorthand library.
-I got bored of typing Xrm.Page.etc.etc. and not remembering if it's Xrm.Page.getAttribute or Xrm.Page.getControl..
-9 times out of 10 I don't care which one it is.
+I got tired of typing Xrm.Page.etc.etc. so this cuts the amount of code right down when writing form logic.

-A nice benefit of this library is that we can use chaining.
+A nice benefit of this library is that we can use chaining - yay!

 ##Who this is for
-This library is very early in its life.
-I'm going to use it for a while and see how it works and if it feels like something that is worth pursuing.
+This library is very early in its life but I've found it a great time saver.
 It's goal is to make coding dynamics crm a little easier and to make the code that does the work a little neater.

-It needs a lot of work to make it fully functional, whatever that may be, but for now it makes it much quicker to handle form logic.

 ##Usage